cacciaresi/ulauncher-asana/README.md

 ## Usage

-On Ulauncher, use "a" as the default keyword to trigger the extension.
-By default, it will show all the available actions, each action will have tips on how to use them.
+On Ulauncher, use `a` as the default keyword to trigger the extension.
+By default, it will show all the available actions, each action will have information on how to use it.

 ## Contributing